The Black Crowes: Changing lineup and renewed success: 2006–2009

 In April 2009, the band released a two-disc live album entitled Warpaint Live.
 The first disc consists of the Warpaint album played in its entirety, while the second disc is made up of catalog classics and cover selections.
 The entire performance contained on the set was recorded on March 20, 2008, at the Wiltern Theater in Los Angeles.
 A DVD of the same performance was released on June 30, 2009.
 The band released its eighth studio album, Before the Frost...Until the Freeze, later that year.
 A CD purchase of the album is accompanied with a download code to receive the album's companion release, ...Until the Freeze.
 The vinyl version is a double album that includes all of the songs but in a different running order.
-These albums resulted from five days of recording at Levon Helms Studio in Woodstock, and present a combination of new material and a few new cover songs recorded live in front of an audience.
+These albums resulted from four days of recording (a fifth performance was described by Chris Robinson as a "victory lap") at Levon Helms Studio in Woodstock, and present a combination of new material and a few new cover songs recorded live in front of an audience.
 Continuing the trend set with Warpaint, the Crowes incorporated more of their country and bluegrass roots in these recordings as well as venturing into new avenues such as disco in the song "I Ain't Hidin'".
 A DVD of these sessions, including some interview and backstage segments, was released named Cabin Fever.